codaishin/vscode-c-cpp/INSTALL_PYTHON_DEVS.md

 (.env) $ python ./main.py
 ```

-The folling statements should cause a series of problems:
+The folling statements should cause a series of problems on save:
 ```python
 def sum(a: int, b: int) -> int:
     return "I tricked you"